-In the coming years, the Federal Waterways and Shipping Administration (WSV) will faced the challenge to develop innovative concepts for the future use of approx. 2,800 km of secondary waterways.
-They have lost their importance for freight traffic due to changing transport flows and ship sizes and are now mainly used for tourism.
+In the coming years, the Federal Waterways and Shipping Administration (WSV) will face the challenge to develop innovative concepts for the future use of approx. 2,800 km subordinated waterways.
+They have lost their importance for freight traffic due to changing transport flows and ship sizes and are now mainly used for leisure tourism.
 Thus, it will be a key issue to elaborate concepts in order to face the challenges arising from the development described above.
-The common elaboration of the ‘Lahn-Concept’ is considered a pilot activity for the WSV, serving as blueprint for further sustainable development concepts of other federal waterways of the same category.
+The common elaboration of the Lahn Concept is considered a pilot activity for the WSV, serving as blueprint for further sustainable development concepts of other federal waterways of the same category.

-The Lahn-Concept pursues a holistic approach in order to integrate the numerous interests, usages and stakeholders along and of the Lahn river into the development process.
-With the participation of all project partners and the interested public, the Lahn-Concept offers a unique opportunity to ‘re-invent’ the technical maintenance of the Lahn, to enhance the ecological health and connectivity of the river itself, to improve the potentials for tourists, to implement the goals of the Water Framework Directive and to consider further relevant correlations.
+The Lahn Concept pursues a holistic approach in order to integrate the numerous interests, usages and stakeholders along the Lahn river into the development process.
+With the participation of all project partners and the interested public, the Lahn Concept offers a unique opportunity to re-invent the maintenance of the Lahn, to enhance the ecological health and connectivity of the river itself, to improve potentials for tourists and nature, to implement the goals of the Water Framework Directive and to consider further relevant correlations.

-The elaboration of the Lahn-Concept will be carried out over the entire lifetime of the LIFE project (until 2025).
-The aim of the project is to formulate the "Lahn Declaration" for signature by the two Länder Hesse and Rhineland-Palatinate as well as the national Federal level at the end of the project for submission to the to the EU.
+The elaboration of the Lahn Concept will be carried out over the entire lifetime of the LIFE project (until 2025).
+The aim of this Action is to formulate a "Lahn Declaration" which will be signatured by the two Länder Hesse and Rhineland-Palatinate as well as by the national Federal level at the end of the project.
+Concrete measures will be implemented subsequently (from 2026 onwards).